 Jharkhand verdict today: Would exit polls get it right?

-Ranchi, Dec 23: The Jharkhand Mukti Morcha (JMM) and Congress alliance appears to be cruising through in the Jharkhand Assembly election with 43 seats againt the ruling BJP's 27.
+Ranchi, Dec 23: The Jharkhand Mukti Morcha (JMM) and Congress alliance appears to be cruising through in the Jharkhand Assembly election with 43 seats against the ruling BJP's 27.

 As per recent trends, the JMM is leading in 25 seats while its alliance partner Congress is ahead in 11 and the RJD in five.
-The JVM(P) is leading in four seats while the AJSU Party in ahead in three and the BSP in two constituencies.
+The JVM(P) is leading in four seats while the AJSU Party is ahead in three and the BSP in two constituencies.
 41 is the majority mark in the 81-seat house.

 Though exit polls do not always get it right, this time most of the exit polls have predicted a victory for the Congress-JMM-Rashtriya Janata Dal (RJD) alliance and incumbent Raghubar Das-led Bharatiya Janata Party (BJP) likely to fall significantly short of the majority mark.